PavanSammeta/getting-and-cleaning-data/README.md

 * features.txt
 * test/
 * train/
+5. Call ProcessData function present in run_analysis.R from console to launch processing of the raw data.

-The output is created in working directory with the name of tidy.txt
+6. The output is created in working directory with the name of tidy.txt